 If the USB drive is not bootable, you will need to create the proper bootable drive first.
 Different versions of Windows use different file systems.
 If you are trying to use the NTFS formatted bootable drive to install the Windows in the legacy-BIOS or UEFI mode, it will not work.
 If you are not sure what this is all about, you may contact Microsoft support for more help.

 There are a number of factors that may prevent USB bootable from working.
-You need to make sure that USB drive is actually bootable and has been formatted using the correct file system.
-You also need to make sure that your computer supports USB boot.
+You need to make sure that USB drive is actually bootable and has been formatted using the correct file system, make sure that your computer supports USB boot.
 You will also need enter the BIOS setup to configure your computer to accept USB bootable drive.
 Hope these methods would be helpful if your laptop can't boot from USB drive.

 - EDITORS' PICK